-Join CMCA, Granicus, and Meeting The Challenge, Inc. on June 26th at 2 p.m.
-MT for a virtual training session on everything you need to know regarding your online information and the Americans with Disability Act.
+Join CMCA, Granicus, and Meeting The Challenge, Inc. for an on-demand virtual training session on everything you need to know regarding your online information and the Americans with Disability Act.

 As you may know, the Americans with Disabilities Act (ADA) is a civil rights law intended to eliminate discrimination of people with disabilities to access public programs and facilities, private businesses’ good and services, employment information, and online communications.
 While the ADA does not specifically address digital accessibility – websites and information readily available and communicated through electronic documents – the broader meaning of the law requires access to and interaction with entities covered by the ADA, whether that access is physical or virtual.

 You will learn and understand: